osu-uwrt/stembot_software/README.md

 * `STEMbot-driver.py`
     * It will tell the STEMbot over socket what forces to apply on each thruster
 * `go.py`
-    * Run this on the STEMbot's Raspberry pi.
+    * Runs on the STEMbot's Raspberry pi.
     * It will listen for thrust commands over socket and turn thrusters

 ![STEMbot](STEMbot.jpg)